This is a sequel to my post on asking/ speaking up (click here to read); a little note on listening.

 - You could learn a lot of “random” things from listening to people.
 Things that you may never find on the internet, or in books.

-- Listening is a part of communication; how can we say we have good communication skills if we haven’t mastered the art of listening.
+- Listening is a part of communication; how can you say you have good communication skills when you haven’t mastered the art of listening?